YouTube Subtitles

 Learn how to scrape subtitles (closed captions) from YouTube videos using Web Scraper API.
 Find out more about its parameters and practical examples.

-You can get YouTube subtitles and closed captions (CC) by providing the YouTube video ID and a language_code
+You can get YouTube subtitles and closed captions (CC) by providing the YouTube video ID and a language_code to the youtube_subtitles source.

 Subtitles (closed captions) are separate from transcripts.
 To extract standard transcripts, use the YouTube Transcript source.